💶 2026 Edition

 Drive — Price Drivers

-Baloise's modular pack structure lets you build your cover incrementally — you pay for what you add, not for features you don't use.
-Driver personal accident protection and 24/7 assistance are included at no extra cost in both Essentielle and Intégrale — a structural pricing advantage over LALUX and AXA where these are paid options.
-The limited-mileage (kilométrage limité) option is confirmed available to all policyholders.
+Baloise's modular pack structure lets you build your cover incrementally, paying only for what you add.
+Driver personal accident protection and 24/7 assistance are included at no extra cost in both Essentielle and Intégrale — a structural pricing advantage over LALUX and AXA, where these are paid options.
+The kilométrage limité option is available to all policyholders.
 For experienced drivers with a strong bonus-malus record, Baloise's base pricing tends to be competitive with LALUX easyPROTECT Sécurité for the same profile.

 Foyer